-In this article, we present hierarchical solution space variability models for software product lines.
+We present hierarchical solution space variability models for software product lines.
 We give a formal semantics of such models in terms of sets (or families) of products, where each product is a set of artifact implementations.
-We introduce the separation degree as a quality measure of hierarchical variability models.
-We identify well-formed variability models as a class of models for which the measure is maximal (and equal to one) and which are unique for the family they generate; the class of families generated by such models is the class of simple families.
-Furthermore, we present a transformation that constructs, from a simple family, the unique well-formed model that generates it, and prove uniqueness by showing that family generation and model construction are inverses of each other for this class of models.
+We introduce separation degree as a quality measure of hierarchical variability models.
+Wellformed variability models are identified as a class of models for which the measure is maximal (and equal to one) and which are unique for the family they generate; the class of families generated by such models is the class of simple families.
+We present a transformation that constructs, from a simple family, the unique wellformed model that generates it, and prove uniqueness by showing that family generation and model construction are inverses of each other for this class of models.

 While maximal separation degree and uniqueness of models with maximal measure are theoretically appealing, in practice, product families might not be simple.
-Still, the separation degree is a useful measure for hierarchical variability models, and, as Examples 5 and 6 suggest, searching for the set of models with a maximal measure (not necessarily equal to one) for a given family is equally meaningful.
+Still, separation degree is a useful measure for hierarchical variability models, and, as Examples 5 and 6 suggest, searching for the set of models with a maximal measure (not necessarily equal to one) for a given family is equally meaningful.

 Future work will focus on the practical evaluation of the proposed method for variability model mining, considering in particular sets of (legacy code) products that have not been designed as a family from the outset.
-Further effort is planned on generalizing the model with optional and multiple variant selections and with requires/excludes constraints between variants, and on adapting accordingly the model reconstruction transformation.
-Another generalization will deal with the more abstract domain of products over implementations only, where the names are not given in advance, but must be inferred.
+Futher effort is planned on generalizing the model with optional and multiple variant selections and with requires/excludes constraints between variants, and on adapting accordingly the model reconstruction transformation.
+Another generalization will deal with the more abstract domain of products over implementations only, where the names are not given in advance but must be inferred.
 Additionally, the restriction that all variants associated to a variation point have to provide the same artifact names will be lifted.
-In order to integrate hierarchical variability models into software product line engineering, we aim at offering tool support for hierarchical variability modeling extending the approach presented in [12] and connecting variation points to product features captured by feature models.